azat-co/ga-backbone/README.md

   ...
 ```

-Here is the full code of the appleItemView Backbone view class:
+Here is the full code of the ** appleItemView** Backbone View class:

 ```javascript
   ...